HEAD's freeride line, the "KORE" series, is a comprehensive lineup centered around the lightweight and strong material "Graphene."

 , TOURING: 4

-These skis are significantly lighter than the 2021 KORE series.
-Yet, the torsion from the top is stronger than the 2021 model, giving them a more firm feel overall.
-I believe the true joy of backcountry skiing is creating large arcs on steep slopes, so the increased stiffness allows me to lower the skis vertically, which is a welcome improvement.
-It's a bit strange to enjoy such a light yet solid underfoot feel.
-Their all-around capabilities make them a perfect first pair of skis for backcountry skiing.
-I
+It's significantly lighter than the 2021 KORE series.
+Yet, the torsional stiffness from the tip is stronger than the 2021 model, and the overall rigidity is impressive.
+In backcountry skiing, I believe the real thrill is carving big arcs on large slopes, so the increased rigidity, which allows me to drop the skis vertically, is a welcome improvement.
+It's a slightly不思議 (mysterious/strange) feeling to enjoy such a solid feel underfoot despite the lightness.
+It can be used all-around, making it perfect as a first pair of skis for those starting out in backcountry skiing.

-use the KORE2 W boots, regardless of conditions, from the start of the season through the remaining snow.
-The walk mode function feels a bit limited in range.
-However, it makes it easier to maintain position when hiking, and the underfoot is solid.
-They are characterized by their light weight and snug fit.
-The form-fit allows for a more customizable fit, improving maneuverability.
-I recommend them for skiers with slender feet.
-The ROPTOR110 is a pure alpine boot, so when you're treading ice, complex terrain, or needing more action, you'll want a reliable alpine boot.
+I use the KORE2 W boots from the beginning of the season through the late snow season, regardless of the conditions.
+The walk mode function feels like it has a slightly limited range of motion.
+However, on the other hand, it's easier to maintain a good position when hiking, and the underfoot support is solid.
+It's characterized by its lightness and snug fit.
+The form fit allows for a better fit to your feet, improving the controllability.
+Recommended for people with narrow feet.
+The "ROPTOR110" is a pure alpine boot, so when you're on ice, in complex terrain, or looking for bigger actions, a reliable alpine boot is a good choice.

-If you've been skiing at a ski resort and are starting to explore backcountry skiing, I can confidently recommend these boots.
-They're especially recommended for older people, those with limited leg strength, and women.
-The biggest benefit is being able to use your familiar alpine boots.
-Inserting boots into the TEC pins can be quite a hassle if you're not used to it.
-Frame tour bindings allow you to smoothly switch to hike mode and operate them without any complicated steps.
+If you've been skiing at resorts and are starting out in the backcountry, I can confidently recommend this.
+I especially recommend it for older people, those who aren't confident in their leg strength, and women.
+The biggest advantage is that you can continue using your familiar alpine boots.
+Inserting boots into TEC pins can be quite troublesome if you're not used to it.
+With frame touring bindings, you can switch to hike mode smoothly without any complicated procedures.

 Impression Review_3 Yui Ohno

 Born in Hakuba, he is a local freeride skier.
-He enjoys everything from ski resorts to backcountry skiing, and in the summer he enjoys climbing and mountain biking in the mountains all year round.
-2021 FWQ HAKUBA 2nd Place
+He enjoys everything from ski resorts to backcountry skiing, and enjoys climbing and mountain biking in the summer.
+He placed 2nd in the 2021 FWQ HAKUBA

 160cm / Weight: 48kg